YTread Logo

 clever uses of thermal expansion

-If we configure a bimetallic strip in a way that allows thermal movement at a specific temperature to break or complete the contact points of an electrical switch, we now have a temperature controlled switch. this forms a simple but reliable electric thermostat.
-These types of switches are often used as thermal breakers in motors and other high current electrical equipment.
-If the temperature exceeds a risk limit, the switch opens and the current is cut off as the equipment cools.
-The switch closes and restores power.
-We can further extend the functionality of bimetal switches by mounting an electrically resistive heating element on the bimetal strip as current flows through the heating element electrical resistance ca
+Metals expand when heated, although different metals expand at different rates, this difference in expansion rates allows for some interesting applications if we take two strips of different metals, say steel and brass, and join them together along their length. , we created a bimetallic strip because brass expands more than steel as a bimetallic strip is heated, it bends toward the steel side and can also bend in the opposite direction if cooled below its initial temperature because the Metals are excellent electrical conductors.
+Bimetallic strips can be used to control electricity if we configure a bimetallic strip in a way that allows thermal movement at a specific temperature to break or complete the contact points of an electrical circuit. switch now we have a temperature controlled switch, this forms a simple but reliable electrical thermostat, these types of switches are often used as thermal circuit breakers in motors and other high current electrical equipment, if the temperature exceeds a danger limit, the switch opens and current is cut off as the equipment cools the switch closes restoring current We can further extend the functionality of bimetallic switches by mounting an electrically resistant heating element to the bimetallic strip as current flows through the heating element.

 uses